Helping You Seek Justice

-At J. Clay LeJeune, Attorney at Law, LLC, we're committed to providing comprehensive legal guidance and reliable representation to clients in their sex crimes cases.
+At LeJeune & Associates, we're committed to providing comprehensive legal guidance and reliable representation to clients in their sex crimes cases.
 As your legal counsel, we will seek to investigate every last detail of your unique circumstances and help strategize a strong defense to fight your charges.
 Using our extensive knowledge, our trusted team will fight to refute the allegations against you with factual evidence and help pursue the best possible outcome for your specific situation.

-At J. Clay LeJeune, Attorney at Law, LLC, our attorneys have the diligence, expertise, and resources to defend and represent clients wrongfully accused of sex-related crimes.
+At LeJeune & Associates, our attorneys have the diligence, expertise, and resources to defend and represent clients wrongfully accused of sex-related crimes.
 Our trusted attorneys will help uphold your legal rights, attempt to get your case dismissed, or negotiate a reduced punishment.

 Don't Delay.
 Reach Out to Reliable Representation.Contact Us Today.

 Possible Penalties of Sex Crimes in Louisiana